nopnop2002/esp-idf-sc16is750/echo/README.md

 ## Wireing
 RS485-BUS need terminator register.
+__Note__
-According to the data sheet, MAX485 is a single 5V power source, but if the BUS length is short, it can be used at 3.3V.
+According to the data sheet, MAX485 is a single 5V power source, but if the BUS length is short distance, it can be used at 3.3V.
-When the length of BUS is long, MAX3485 is preferable.
+When the length of BUS is long distance, MAX3485 is preferable.

 ```
              VCC ---------------+                                   +--------------- VCC